bandzoogle/zooglerails-dev-box/README.md

         vagrant ssh # now you are inside the VM

+5. You will need to establish your SSH key in order to synch with our git repos and complete the rest of the initialization.
+To do this, follow the directions here: https://help.github.com/articles/generating-ssh-keys/

-5. The `/vagrant` directory inside the VM will point to your `zooglerails-dev-box` directory.
+6. The `/vagrant` directory inside the VM will point to your `zooglerails-dev-box` directory.
 Switch to it and initialize the Rails environment:

         cd /vagrant/zooglerails
         cp config/local.yml.sample config/local.yml